Travel to New England

 For more information about the abundance of accommodations in the Newport area, please visit the Discover Newport website.

 The busiest months are May through September, but weather is conducive to sightseeing and events most of the year.
 Keep in mind that Newport is a tourist destination, so shopping in downtown can be crowded.
-Visits to the world-famous mansions can also be crowded and scheduling tours in advance is advised.
-Make sure to make reservations for dinner, too.
+Visits to the world-famous mansions can also be busy and scheduling tours in advance

 Aside from visiting the spots that inspired Marie’s books, there are a ton of fun and informative activities in Newport.